corda/corda-docs/content/en/docs/cenm/1.3/deployment-kubernetes.md

 Namespace is typically `cenm` for this deployment.

-Run the following command to obtain public IPs of Identity Manager and Network Map:
+Run the following command to obtain public IPs of the Identity Manager Service and the Network Map Service:

 ```bash
 kubectl get svc idman-ip notary-ip
 ```

-Run the command below to obtain the pod name for the Signer:
+Run the command below to obtain the pod name for the Signing Service:

 ```bash
 kubectl get pods -o wide`